Leoasuka/CS3343_TankWar/README.md

 ## Description of the Application

-The Tank War Game is a backend-only game developed in Java.
+The Tank War Game is a classic game developed in Java.
 Engage in epic tank battles and earn points by defeating enemies.
 We invite you to dive into the action and enjoy the game.

 ## Installation Guide